You are here

 Non-Governing Consortia Applicants

-Applications will be accepted from non-profit organizations that aggregate support for a group of non-public schools but do not have governing authority over the schools it represents.
+Applications were also accepted from non-profit organizations that aggregate support for a group of non-public schools but do not have governing authority over the schools it represents.
 A non-public school within that consortium must be named as the applicant/fiscal agent, and the consortium lead must collect Consortia Sign-Over agreement from each participating school to work on behalf of the schools included in the application.

-The Consortia Sign-Over agreement must be submitted to firstname.lastname@example.org by April 12, 2021.
+The Consortia Sign-Over agreement was required to be submitted to firstname.lastname@example.org by April 12, 2021.

 Section 312(d)(3)(C) requires an SEA to prioritize services or assistance to non-public schools that enroll low-income students and are most impacted by COVID-19.